ajroach42/ajroach42.github.io/_posts/2020-11-09-deoldify-automatically-colorizing-videos.md

 There are better examples of the DeOldify github page, and on MyHeritage (which uses a new version of the same algorithms), but you get the idea.

+I will point out that these colors are mostly Wrong. the Space Patrol uniforms should be red and green.
+I don't mind this, but it might bother other folks.

 It works for video.
 Jantic posted some GIFs of video frames with some promising results.

 I decided to throw it at one of the worst videos in my collection, a low resolution, low contrast, noisy episode of Space Patrol.